 That’s when the wild goose chase for simple information began.

-The Financial Aid Office referred el Don reporters to Vice President of Student Services Vaniethia Hubbard.
-Hubbard referred them to SAC’s Interim Public Information Officer Dalilah Davaloz, reiterating a policy to initiate all media requests through the PIO office.
-After a week of back and forth, Davilos went on a three-week vacation, but not before referring the request to the district’s Interim Chief Communications Officer Nhadira Brathwaite, who sent the questions to SAC administrators asking to be pointed in the right direction for answers.
+The Financial Aid Office referred an el Don reporter to Vice President of Student Services Vaniethia Hubbard.
+Hubbard referred their two questions to SAC’s Interim Public Information Officer Dalilah Davaloz, reiterating a policy to initiate all media requests through the PIO office.
+After a week of back and forth, Davaloz went on a three-week vacation, but not before referring the initial request to the district’s Interim Chief Communications Officer Nhadira Brathwaite, who sent the questions to SAC administrators asking to be pointed in the right direction for answers.
 The request was forwarded to Hubbard.

 Sadly, this runaround interaction to get questions answered has become typical for our student journalists, who are just trying to complete their homework and inform their fellow students about everything from free food on campus to loaner laptop programs to enrollment management plans.

 It should not be this hard for the press to obtain critical public information.
 The district’s communication policy of prior restraint is having a chilling effect on our student media and stifling free speech at a public institution.